caltechlibrary/newt/newtgenerator_explained.md

 Our minimal useful application should be able to do five things - Create, Read, Update, Delete and List (abbr: CRUD-L).
 It needs to offer these actions for each model defined in our project.
 The second Newt prototype assumes each model is independent.
 If you need to combine models (not unusual) then you will need to enhance the generated SQL.
 For now let us focus on the basics.

 In the Newt philosophy we model our data and manage our data in the database.
 For us this means Postgres.
 By combining Postgres and PostgREST we create a JSON API based on what we've modeled and managed in our database.
 Our middleware, the stages in our pipelines, do not need to know anything about SQL.
 They don't ever touch it.
 This gives us a clean break from SQL and the rest of our system.
 It avoids the burden of doing the cognitive shifts when implementing middleware.
 This is a result of Postgres plus PostgREST automatically giving a JSON API.
-Clever stuff really.
+PostgREST is really clever.

+An aside about Newt Generator.
+There are two ways to run it.
+You can run it standalone using the `newtgenerator` command.
+The way we will demonstrate this in this tutorial is to use the second way using the `newt` command.
+The `newt` command is a developer's tool and can be used for more then just generating code.

 ## Bringing up Postgres+PostgREST